Madison-Ridgeland Academy: Demographics

-In 2019 Nicolas Rowan became the school's first African-American salutatorian.
+In 2019, Nicolas Rowan became the school's first African-American salutatorian.

 Athletics

 The school's sports programs have won multiple MAIS football championships, the most recent being in 2021.
 The school nickname is Patriots.

+Basketball coach, Richard Duease, was inducted into the Mississippi Sports Hall of Fame in 2024.
+He is the winningest boys and girls high school coach in Mississippi, and the third winningest active high school basketball coach in the nation.